- Reading, Language Arts, and Literature

 Bowman places great emphasis on language and literacy throughout the curriculum.
 Each day, students in all classes work on grammar, spelling, and handwriting.
 They read, write a daily journal, and do research projects.
 Our youngest students present the results of their research projects orally, while older students do so in writing for review by the teachers.

-For Bowman Juniors, basic phonics are emphasized in early reading.
+For the Junior Level, basic phonics are emphasized in early reading.
 In addition, students read aloud individually with a teacher, and teachers read literature to the children daily.

 Lower and Upper Elementary students also read individually and with their teachers every day.
 These students prepare frequent book reports and read a variety of materials in association with their research projects.
 Students practice expository and creative writing, such as poetry and fiction.